cronblocks/eserial/README.md

 * Selectable Line-endings - CR, LF, CRLF, and None for not sending line separators after each line
 * File Transmissions - Text lines are read from any text file and transferred over selected Serial Port
 * Inter-line Transmission Gaps - Selectable time in **milliseconds** that is observed between line transmissions of selected file
+* Selection of Data Bits
 * Selection of Stop Bits
 * Selection of Parity Bits

 ## Missing Features

-* Selection of Data Bits - 8 bits are used by default
+* -- TBD --